 - Mix-and-match: You can leave most of your store “public” like normal, but password protects some restricted products that you don’t want everyone to be able to see.

-WooCommerce Password Protected Categories is a plugin that helps you to add password protection to one or more of your WooCommerce product categories.
-It might seem pretty simple to some, but actually, there’re a lot of things behind WooCommerce Password Protected Categories.
+Password Protect WordPress Pro and the Access Levels extension allow you to add password protection to one or more of your WooCommerce product categories easily.
+It might seem pretty simple to some, but actually, there’re a lot of things behind password protecting WooCommerce categories.

 - Each product in the category is also password protected, in case someone gets their hands on a direct link to a product.